-- Discuss with the staff member involved first - If unresolved, discuss with the Assistant Principal or the individual's direct supervisor (if staff member is not a teacher)

-If unresolved, discuss with the Head of Department/Assistant Principal or the individual's direct supervisor (if staff member is a teacher)

-- If still unresolved the concern must be placed in writing and addressed to a member of the administration in accordance with protocol; e.g. Assistant Principal then Principal. - Failing a resolution of the matter, the problem may be brought to the Deputy Director or Director's attention. - Failing a resolution of the matter, the problem may be brought to the attention of the Deputy CEO.
+- Parents about a teacher/staff member - Staff member about a staff member - Students about a teacher/staff member - Students, Parents, and Staff member - a) Discuss with the staff member involved first - b) If unresolved, discuss with the Assistant Principal or the individual's direct supervisor (if staff member is not a teacher) - b) If unresolved, discuss with the Head of Department/Assistant Principal or the individual's direct supervisor (if staff member is a teacher) - c) If still unresolved the concern must be placed in writing and addressed to a member of the administration in accordance with protocol; e.g. Assistant Principal then Principal. - d) Failing a resolution of the matter, the problem may be brought to the Deputy Director or Director's attention. - e) Failing a resolution of the matter, the problem may be brought to the attention of the Deputy CEO.